 The Thomas family reached out to me with their goal of transitioning ownership of the company but were unable to separate the complex family dynamics from this business-oriented

 goal.
 In this family, there was a constant practice of blaming other family members for problems in the business without seeking solutions, with the addition of being unable to let go of family interactions from the past.
 This emotional turmoil that permeated the company created an environment that was not conducive to decision-making.
 Some family members could not let go of decision-making control, while others were trying to make decisions for the wrong reasons.
-For example, family branches focusing on protecting their own bloodlines rather than make decisions in the company’s best interest.
+For example, attempting to work to protect the family bloodline rather than make decisions in the company’s best interest.

 In addition, with respect to the senior generation of the Thomas family, there was the question of what they would do after a transition of ownership.
 This is an essential question during times of transition and one that should be met with thoughtful consideration and caring communication.
 Unfortunately, in the case of the Thomas family, this wasn’t possible due to the extreme dysfunction of the family and their unwillingness to work together.